-In this interactive online certificate course, you’ll develop the skills to communicate complex information through beautiful visualizations.
-Learn how to create effective graphs and charts directly from professional science journalists, with personal feedback and hands-on instruction.
+In this interactive online certificate course, you’ll develop the skills to communicate data and complex information through visualizations that tell a story.
+Learn how to create effective graphs, charts and maps directly from professional science journalists, with personal feedback and hands-on instruction.

 - Learn the foundations of good design and apply it toward data visualizations.

-- Learn how to clean and process data for improving visualizations.
+- Learn how to clean, analyze and process big data.

-- Gain best practices for telling stories with data, using interactive databases to create visualizations and maps.
+- Gain best practices for telling stories with data, using interactive databases to create graphs, charts and maps.

-- Get hands-on experience using Tableau Public, and other data visualization tools.
+- Gain relevant experience using Tableau Public, and other data visualization tools.

 - Leave with a professional portfolio of charts, graphs and maps created by you.